-Partnership Description The Society Integration Foundation GIMENEI DRAUDZĪGA DARBAVIETA Since 2022 the Company is recognized as Family-Friendly Workplace.
-The goal of the "Family-friendly workplace" initiative is to promote the development of a work environment culture in Latvia that is empathetic, humane and understanding, while offering tools for both the assessment of the existing work environment and financial assistance in the implementation of various support measures for employees.
-Latvian Association of Senior Communities TOOLENU APVIENDA By joining the Association of Senior Communities in Latvia in 2021, the Company has committed itself to support the activities designed to benefit the elderly part of the population of Latvia.
-The partnership seeks to build a more inclusive society for all, specifically, by way of helping the elderly part of the population to familiarise themselves with modern technology, a skill that is crucial for modern society.
-As part of the partnership programme, courses in digital literacy and financial literacy is being held across a number of Latvian cities.
-Latvian Children's Hospital Fund BĒRNU SLIMNĪCAS FONDS The partnership is entirely charitable.
+partnership programme, courses in digital literacy and financial literacy is being held across a number of Latvian cities.

+The partnership is entirely charitable.
 Through its participation in the partnership, the Company hopes to be able to contribute to the wellbeing of children and their families by making donations to the fund with the goal of improving the education of medical staff.

-Riga Coding School RIGACODINGSCHOOL By partnering up with Riga Coding School, the Company has given students of the school an opportunity to undergo internship programmes with the Company and, ultimately, work for the Company.
-The partnership is part of the Company's policy aimed at ensuring the pipeline of prospective employment candidates capable of implementing advanced technological solutions in the field of both processes and services provided by the Company.
+By partnering up with Riga Coding School, the Company

+has given students of the school an opportunity to undergo internship programmes with the Company and, ultimately, work for the Company.
+The partnership is part of the Company's policy aimed at ensuring the pipeline of prospective employment candidates capable of implementing advanced technological solutions in the

+Latvian Children's Hospital Fund

+Riga Coding School

+BA School of Business and Finance and Riga Technical University vocational bachelor study programme taught by BASBF and RTU.

+BANKU AUGSTSKOLA